Bogdana Koljević Griffith: Senator in the Republika Srpska

 Republika Srpska president Milorad Dodik appointed Koljević Griffith to a seven-year Senate term in 2017.
 She took her seat at the constitutive session on 8 January.

-She rejects the contention that the Srebrenica massacre constitutes an act of genocide.
-She praised the Republika Srpska parliament in April 2024 for adopting the report of the "Independent International Commission for the Investigation of the Suffering of All Peoples in the Srebrenica Region in the period from 1992 to 1995," saying that "the Republika Srpska is building a policy of truth" and that "the myth of the 'Srebrenica Genocide' should finally be dispelled."
+Koljević Griffith rejects the view that the Srebrenica massacre constitutes an act of genocide.
+She praised the Republika Srpska parliament in April 2024 for adopting the report of the "Independent International Commission for the Investigation of the Suffering of All Peoples in the Srebrenica Region in the period from 1992 to 1995," remarking that "the Republika Srpska is building a policy of truth" and that "the myth of the 'Srebrenica Genocide' should finally be dispelled."

 Dodik appointed Koljević Griffith to a second Senate term in November 2024.
 When the outgoing administration of United States president Joseph Biden imposed sanctions against individuals and corporations in the Republika Srpska the following month, Koljević Griffith referred to the administration as representing an "infinite banality of evil" and said, "There remains a well-founded hope that with Trump, America will return to itself, that is, to its former best traditions."